-Liquid funds invest in short-term high-credit quality fixed income earning money market instruments.
-Liquid funds invest in instruments such as certificates of deposit, treasury bills, commercial papers, and so on.
+Liquid funds are a class of debt funds that predominantly invest in short-term high-credit quality fixed-income market instruments.
+The asset allocation of liquid funds is made towards certificates of deposit, treasury bills, commercial papers, and so on.
 This article covers the following:

 1. What are Liquid Funds?